umalabs/pocop/README.md

 ### Intermediate Conclusion

-Nested, chained HMACs constructions applied on tokens, claims, tickets, cookies and macaroons may be used to implement both new authorization protocols and to enhance existing ones.
+Nested, chained HMACs constructions applied on tokens, tickets, cookies and macaroons may be used to implement both new authorization protocols and to enhance existing ones.

 ## POCOP Token Mechanism